kubla/fulcra-context-mcp/README.md

-## mcp-server-python: An MCP server to access your Fulcra Context account and datastore
+## fulcra-context-mcp: An MCP server to access your Fulcra Context data

 This is an MCP server that provides tools and resources to call the Fulcra API using `fulcra-api`.